arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 will be used by the AQL query optimizer when deciding about index usage.
 Using selectivity estimates can lead to faster query execution when more selective indexes are used.

-The selectivity estimates are also returned by the `GET /_api/index` REST API method in a sub-attribute `selectivityEstimate` for each index that supports it.
+The selectivity estimates are also returned by the `GET /_api/index` RESTful API method in a sub-attribute `selectivityEstimate` for each index that supports it.
 This attribute will be omitted for indexes that do not provide selectivity estimates.
 If provided, the selectivity estimate will be a numeric value between 0 and 1.